CARP ROD GUIDE 2019

 A common carp rod (for all-purpose carp fishing) will be 12ft in length and have a test curve of either 2.75lbs or 3lbs.

-A stronger ‘casting animal’ will be 3.5lb, with a lighter stalking carp rod weighing in at 2.25lb or 2.5lb (stalking rods are usually shorter at about 9ft or 10ft)
+A stronger ‘casting animal’ will be 3.5lb, whilst a lighter stalking carp rod weighing in at 2.25lb or 2.5lb (stalking rods are usually shorter at about 9ft or 10ft)

 We mentioned action earlier – but we wanted to recap on this.